 Outsourcing software development is a process in which a business hires a third-party software development contractor to handle specific IT tasks.
 Most companies with an online presence will take up this method for several reasons.
 For one, it’s a great way to discover highly-qualified candidates that are best suited for the job at hand.
 Many outside development companies have domain knowledge and have built a number of products, which means they understand the intricacies of the process and tech stack.
 In addition, it’s much more time and cost-efficient than having an in-house IT team.
 Basically, it allows for a business to focus on what’s important – the business.

-Suppose that you are a small business with an accounting system that needs to integrate to your supplier via API.
+Suppose that you are a small business or startup with an accounting system that needs to integrate to your supplier via API.
 If you’re unfamiliar with programming or IT in general, then you’re going to need someone who can take care of the complexity that is software development for you.
 In this case, you’re left with two primary options: you can recruit an in-house IT team, or you can outsource to a third-party software developer.
 If you’re seeking to minimize costs, gain a competitive advantage, and enhance your customer service, you’ll want to go with the latter.

 What Are The Risks of Outsourcing Software Development?